microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/opentypeextension.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Open extensions (formerly known as Office 365 data extensions) gives you an easy way to directly add untyped properties to a resource in Microsoft Graph.
+Open extensions (formerly known as Office 365 data extensions) provide an easy way to directly add untyped properties to a resource in Microsoft Graph.
 Open extensions are represented by the **openTypeExtension** resource.
 Any open extension added to a resource shows up in the **extensions** navigation property, which is derived from the [extension](extension.md) abstract type.
 Each extension has an **extensionName** property which is the only pre-defined, writable property for all extensions, along with your custom data.
 One way to help make sure extension names are unique is to use a reverse domain name system (DNS)